 Glucose and rapid carbohydrates

 Rapid carbohydrates are those that elevate postprandial blood glucose quickly.
-There is tool to help differentiate carbohydrates: the glycemic index (or glycemic load).
+There is a tool that helps differentiate carbohydrates: the glycemic index (or glycemic load).

-The glycemic index of a food is the percentage of maximum increase in blood glucose compared to what it would have been if the same quantity of glucose.
+The glycemic index of a food is “a figure representing the relative ability of a carbohydrate food to increase the level of glucose in the blood”.
 So it usually is a number between 0 and 100.
 Close to 100 means that the food is highly glycemic and that it increases glycemia quite a lot.

-The recommendation is that you should avoid food with glycemic index above 70 and favor food with glycemic index under 50.
-See here the list edited by the Harvard Medical School.
+The general recommendation is that you should avoid food with a glycemic index over 70 and favor food with glycemic index below 50.
+See here the list of glycemic indexes edited by the Harvard Medical School.

 As a general rule of thumb, try to avoid white bread, pizzas, corn flakes, white rice, rice cakes, watermelon, all kind of potatoes, pizzas, pretzels, ice creams …

 You should now be convinced that the way you feed your children has a decisive impact on their future health condition.
-It is a difficult road to follow in our modern world where there are so many incitements to eat highly glycemic foods because the fall into our habits, are cheaper and often more attractive, especially to kids.
+It is a difficult route to follow in our modern world where there are so many incitements to eat highly glycemic foods.
+They fall into our habits, are cheaper and often more attractive, especially to kids.